Referral link - Free "1,000" miles of Supercharging for Model S3X (Purchase or lease) All orders after 10/1/2019

 Tesla Sticker Price (5 ways to save money on a Tesla)

 The first thing that comes to people’s mind in owning a Tesla is the sticker price, the cheapest configuration for a Model S is close to $85,000 while for Model X the cheapest configuration is over $90,000.
 There are a few known discount and saving available.
-The $1,000 off referral credit with free lifetime supercharging is no longer available instead, buyer will get 1,000 miles (2,000 if order by 10/1/19) of free supercharging.
+The $1,000 off referral credit is no longer available instead, buyer will get 1,000 miles (2,000 if order by 10/1/19) of free supercharging.
 With supercharger cost 0.28 per kWh, the estimated value of 1,000 miles of supercharger credit is about $100.
 For a limited time, Tesla is giving 5,000 miles of supercharger credit if you order by 5/28/19.

 There is also a showroom and inventory discount, in the past usually those are more fully loaded model which might not help potential buyers who’s buying a lower end model.
 With Tesla production ramp, people are reporting discount even for slightly used based model including Model 3 possibly for customers who took advantage of the generous return policy.

 The destination/doc fee $1,200 can be waived, Tesla run special promotion from time to time and based on Tesla forum posting owner advisor can waive a limited number of buyers.
 There is also end of quarter promotion that waived the fee.

 If you are trading in, try to negotiate a trade-in quote from Tesla before ordering or confirmation.
 I was able to get Tesla to up their offer by more than 10%, the owner advisor can help you negotiate with the Tesla trade-in team.
 You should provide KBB value and other add-on/modification you have done to justify the higher offer.

 Lastly, most of the owners/potential owners are probably wanting some Tesla gears, if you order in the store, they do give you some free Tesla swags (hat, shirt, etc.).